 And you need to watch out for when really big ideas combine.

-The fifth helpful notion is that really big effects, lollapalooza effects, will often come only from large combinations of factors.
+… really big effects, lollapalooza effects, will often come only from large combinations of factors.
 For instance, tuberculosis was tamed, at least for a long time, only by routine combined use in each case of three different drugs.
 And other lollapalooza effects, like the flight of an airplane, follow a similar pattern.

+Still Curious?
 See how Munger applies these in this essay.
 Learn more about the wit and wisdom of Charlie Munger by picking up a copy of Poor Charlie's Almanack and Damn Right!: Behind the Scenes with Berkshire Hathaway billionaire Charlie Munger.